-Last updated on October 12th, 2018 at 02:33 am
+Last updated on October 21st, 2020 at 04:33 am

 First, the general-purpose types, such as the best oscilloscope for audio, are commonly used in laboratory work and in the maintenance of electronic equipment (e.g., amplifiers).
 Second, the special-purpose oscilloscopes are designed for specific purposes, such as for displaying waveform in an electrocardiogram or for analyzing the ignition system in automobiles.

 But what is an oscilloscope?
 Basically, it is an electronic test instrument that provides its user with the ability to observe variable signal voltages on a display (i.e., monitor).
 Depending on its features, it can also be used to display other types of signals, such as vibration or sound, which are converted to voltages.
 Its monitor usually displays the shape of an input wave, thus, the user can observe these waves and their patterns as well as test the electrical currents.

-Why use an oscilloscope when you can other types of testing instruments like a voltmeter?
-An oscilloscope provides more precise shapes and/or timing of the pulses emitted by the electronic equipment being tested.
+The shape of the input wave is also important in understanding the audio amplifier’s overall performance.
+The rule of thumb in this case: The smoother the wave, the better the sound quality produced.
+Why use an oscilloscope when you can use other types of testing instruments like a voltmeter?
+An oscilloscope provides more precise shapes or timing of the pulses emitted by the electronic equipment being tested.

 Oscilloscopes for audio can also be used in different devices like electronic motor drives.
 But their most common uses are for troubleshooting malfunctioning radios, audio amplifiers, and television receivers.
 These can also be used for checking newly designed and constructed circuitry.

 More often than not, it will not work as expected because of poor voltage levels, design errors, and electrical noise, among other reasons.
 The use of an oscilloscope can aid in determining the faulty parts of the circuitry.

 We chose five of the best oscilloscopes for hobbyist based on personal testing and consumer reviews.
 Keep in mind, however, that you don’t have to buy two or more of these products to cover your bases, so to speak.
 Choose one that best fits your needs, whether you’re a hobbyist or a professional repairman, or an educator, and make the best use from it.